MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-implement.md

 ## Learning modules

-A learning module is a collection of materials focused on a collaboration topic to help the team develop new habits and to better understand how to use MyAnalytics.
-Learning modules include habit suggestions, habit playbooks, tips on how to interpret MyAnalytics data and use product features, links to articles to learn more about specific topics, productivity lessons, and fun behavioral science lessons.
+A Learning module is a collection of materials focused on a collaboration topic to help the team develop new habits and to better understand how to use MyAnalytics.
+Learning modules include healthy behavior suggestions, Habit playbooks, tips on how to interpret MyAnalytics data and use product features, links to articles to learn more about specific topics, and fun behavioral science lessons.
 See the following four modules: Meetings, Email, Focus Hours, and After Hours.
+You can also find lessons on how to maintain important relationships in these modules.

 [Focus Hours Learning Module](MyAnalytics-Focus-Time.pdf)